What is the SQE?

 Summary flow chart.
 We also have a flow chart summary of the process for calculating your SQE2 percentage score for each of the 16 assessment stations.

 Key steps for calculating your percentage score.
 We have also produced a resource which shows in greater detail the 8 key steps taken to calculate your final percentage results from your individual station scores.
-In this example scores are shown rounded to 1 decimal place in steps 1-7, but please note you MUST use unrounded scores in all calculations until the final score is rounded in step 8.
+In this example scores are shown rounded to 1 decimal place in steps 1-7, but please note that you MUST use unrounded scores in all calculations until the final score is rounded in step 8.

 See enlarged image for detailed 8 step process for calculating SQE2 percentage score